List of Yu-Gi-Oh! GX characters: The Shadow Riders

 Nightshroud is the first of the Shadow Riders.
-In reality, Nightshroud is an entity of unknown origin tied to the darkness itself and the final antagonist in the series.
-He entered the body of Atticus Rhodes and took control.
+In reality, Nightshroud is an entity of unknown origin tied to the darkness and the final antagonist in the series, who possesses Atticus's body.
 Being the owner of the other half of the Shadow Charm pendant in Jaden's possession, Nightshroud sets a Shadow Game for both of them where the loser has his soul sealed in a card.
-When defeated, Nightshrouds' soul (represented by his mask) is sealed away, and Atticus is freed.
-During the GX Tournament, Atticus uses Nightshrouds' deck in hopes of convincing his friend, Zane Truesdale, that the dark path taken by a duelist is a terrible course.
-As a result, Nightshrouds' influence (that lay dormant within his cards) is once again able to take control of Atticus, only to be banished following his defeat.
-In the fourth season, Atticus again uses Nightshrouds' deck to duel Jaden, revealing he still has nightmares about his alter-ego.
-During the duel, Atticus remembers that one of the missing students at the academy, Yusuke Fujiwara, was the original host of Nightshroud and before he vanished, he made Atticus into a temporary host for Nightshroud to inhabit.
-But Nightshroud eventually returns in the body of Fujiwara, and though he loses to Atticus in a one-on-one duel, he cheats reversing time and preventing Atticus from activating Inferno Fire Blast.
-But, after losing to Jaden when he and Jesse double teamed Yusuke, Nightshroud left his vessel and duels Jaden in a match with the world at stake.
-Jaden reverses all of Nightshrouds' evil doings and finally destroys him.
+When defeated, Nightshroud's soul, represented by his mask, is sealed away, and Atticus is freed.
+During the GX Tournament, Atticus uses Nightshroud's deck in hopes of convincing Zane that the dark path taken by a duelist is a terrible course.
+As a result, Nightshroud's influence, which lay dormant within his cards, is once again able to take control of Atticus, only to be banished following his defeat.
+In the fourth season, Atticus again uses Nightshroud's deck to duel Jaden, revealing he still has nightmares about his alter-ego.
+During the duel, Atticus remembers that one of the missing students at the academy, Yusuke Fujiwara, was the original host of Nightshroud and, before he vanished, he made Atticus into a temporary host for Nightshroud to inhabit.
+Nightshroud eventually returns in the body of Fujiwara, and though he loses to Atticus in a one-on-one duel, he cheats, reversing time and preventing Atticus from activating Inferno Fire Blast.
+However, after losing to Jaden when he and Jesse team up against Yusuke, Nightshroud left his vessel and duels Jaden in a match with the world at stake.
+Jaden reverses Nightshroud's evil doings and finally destroys him.
 Though beaten, Nightshroud boasts that as long as there is darkness in humans, he would return, but Jaden counters by claiming that as long as there are bonds between humans, Nightshroud has been sealed.
 Nightshroud, while possessing Atticus, plays a Red-Eyes Darkness Dragon deck.
 Within Yusuke's body, Nightshroud uses a Clear deck, which inflicts negative effects to players based on their monsters' attributes, although Clear monsters are immune.
 Once without a host, Nightshroud uses his personal Darkness deck.